centalu11/smartcookie-test/README.md

 # FOR FRONTEND

-- Just serve the "Frontend" dir and access in browser.
+- Just serve the "Frontend" dir and access it in browser.